MS Viking Cinderella

 MS Viking Cinderella is a cruiseferry built in 1989 at Wärtsilä Marine Perno Shipyard in Turku, Finland, as MS Cinderella for SF Line, one of the owners of the Viking Line consortium.
-She's currently used on cruise traffic from Stockholm to Mariehamn and occasionally Riga during the summer.
+She is currently used on the Helsinki-Mariehamn-Stockholm route.

 History

 The Cinderella was planned in the later half of the 1980s as the new flagship for SF Line.
 Her interior layout was based on that of MS Mariella but with more space and additional facilities.

 SF Line originally planned the Cinderella to take over the Mariella's place in Helsinki–Stockholm traffic (the Mariella would have been placed on a new route from Helsinki to Norrköping).
 The plan was never realised however, and when completed the Cinderella was placed as a third ship on the Helsinki–Stockholm route, with departures from Helsinki on Monday, Wednesday and Friday (at 19:30 instead of the normal 18:00), with a 25-hour (later 24-hour) cruise from Helsinki on Sundays.
 The one-day cruises proved very popular and after a few years they were made also on Fridays and Saturdays.

 In 1993, after the other Viking Line partner Rederi AB Slite went bankrupt, the Cinderella took over MS Olympia's place on the Helsinki–Stockholm route, sailing in tandem with the Mariella.
 At this time her passenger capacity was upgraded to 2,700, but it was soon lowered back to 2500.
 In autumn 1994 she swapped routes with MS Isabella, returning to making 24 (later 20) hour cruises from Helsinki to Tallinn.
 In summers 1995 and 1996 Cinderella sailed on the Turku–Mariehamn–Stockholm route, freeing MS Rosella for the seasonal Naantali–Mariehamn–Kapellskär route.
 In summers 2002 and 2003 Cinderella made cruises from Helsinki to Riga in addition to the normal 20 hour Tallinn cruises.